20nanduc/Unlocking-Biggest-Market/README.md

 We already have **Amazon** for shopping, **Zomato** for food, **Blinkit** for groceries, **Myntra** for fashion, **PharmEasy** for medicine — the list keeps growing.

 At first glance, it looks like all these platforms solved different problems.
-But here’s the truth that hit me — **they all solved the same single problem.**
+But here’s the truth that hit me — **they all solved the same single problem in different angle.**

 > A physical shop can only hold so much.
 > A digital one can hold everything.